milupo/legal-docs/Common_Voice_Terms/hsb.md

 Płaćiwe wot 30. nowembra 2018 {: datetime="2018-11-30" }

-Přez Common Voice móžeće swóh hłós, napisane sady a druhe resursy k dispoziciji stajić, kotrež trjebamy, zo bychmy datowu banku hłosow wotewrjeneho žórła natwarili, kotruž kóždy ma wužiwać, zo by inowatiwne nałoženja za rěčenske spóznaće za graty a web wuwiwał.
+Přez Common Voice móžeće swój hłós, napisane sady a druhe resursy k dispoziciji stajić, kotrež trjebamy, zo bychmy datowu banku hłosow wotewrjeneho žórła natwarili, kotruž kóždy móže wužiwać, zo by inowatiwne nałoženja za rěčenske spóznaće za graty a web wuwiwał.

 Móžeće so na Common Voice wobdźělić, jeli do slědowacych wuměnjenjow zwoliće.

-## 1. Eligibility
+## 1. Woprawnjenje k wobdźělenju
 Common Voice is open to anyone over the age of 19.
 If you are 19 or under, you must have your parent or guardian’s consent and they must supervise your participation in Common Voice.

 Common Voice is part of the Mozilla Community.
 As a result, if you chose to participate, you agree to follow the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).

-## 2. Your Contributions
+## 2. Waše přinoški
 We make Mozilla’s Common Voice database available under the [Creative Commons CC0 public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 That means it’s public and we’ve waived all copyrights to the extent we can under the law.
 If you participate in Common voice, we require that you do the same.
 You must agree that Mozilla may offer all of your Contributions (including text, recordings, validations, and feedback) to the public under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/) public domain dedication.

 In order to participate in Common Voice, Mozilla also requires that you make two assurances: